jasonjurotich/JJ-GAS/SET UP VIM.md

 finish working, then write exit in terminal
 :bd + enter to close the buffer (I have this mapped to df + enter)

+(I have this mapped to Shift B)
+** VERY IMPORTANT: to switch from the terminal to the file it is Ctrl W then w, but I have this mapped to Ctrl U.
+** You use the mapped Ctrl H to go back to the terminal.

 v = select lines

-after selecting lines < will shift all left or > will shift them right a . after indenting once will continue to indent the lines dd = delete the line where the cursor is at.
+after selecting lines < will shift all left or > will shift them right a . after indenting once will continue to indent the lines

+dd = delete the line where the cursor is at.
 number + dd will delete that many lines. dd and then move to another spot and then p to paste the line deleted.

 x = delete a letter at a time. dw = delete a word. d$ = to delete to end of line.